shipbrook/pipboy3000/README.md

 # pipboy3000
 Code and data for an Arduino-based PIP-Boy 3000.

-This was designed for an Arduino Pro Mini with an Adafruit 3.5" TFT 320x480 touchscreen (HXD8357D, product ID 2050).
+This was designed for an Arduino Pro Mini or Nano with an Adafruit 3.5" TFT 320x480 touchscreen (HXD8357D, product ID 2050).
 It doesn't use the touchscreen features; instead, it uses an encoder wheel and three buttons for input.
 The data files should be placed on a MicroSD card, which should be inserted into the reader on the display.

 The code expects the Arduino pins to be connected to: